 Miami — Hard Rock Stadium

 Hard Rock Stadium is in Miami Gardens, 20 miles north of South Beach.
-Strong T-Mobile coverage throughout Miami.
-Uber and Lyft both operate well.
+Strong AT&T and Verizon coverage throughout Miami.
 Miami in June is hot and humid with afternoon thunderstorms — check weather apps daily.

 Mexico City — Estadio Azteca (OPENING MATCH)

 Estadio Azteca is the most historic football stadium in the world.
 Mexico City sits at 2,240 metres altitude — allow time to acclimatise.
-Telcel 4G/5G covers the stadium area well.
+Movistar covers the stadium area well.
 The Mexico City Metro is the cheapest and fastest way to get around — download the Metro map offline.

 Toronto — BMO Field